 You can get property values from a site like Zillow or pull them from your property tax assessment.
 But if you own a business, it may be worth hiring a qualified CPA to value it.
 Start the process well before the deadline, to give this person enough time to work.

 Look into a college’s rules around non-custodial parents

-If the student’s parents are divorced or separated, find out whether the college to which you’re submitting wants financial information from both parents or from just the parent with primary custody, says Eric Endlich, a college consultant in Boston, MA.
+If the student’s parents are divorced or separated, find out whether the college to which you’re submitting the profile wants financial information from both parents or from just the parent with primary custody, says Eric Endlich, a college consultant in Boston, MA.
 “This can make a big difference in situations where the non-custodial parent is a high earner,” he adds.

 Don’t be shy about special circumstances